tjdragon/cuicui/README.md

 I have 1 Supervisor and 2 Workers.
 The Supervisor manages the 2 Workers.

-The first Worker's job is to fetch the latest news using the NEW RETRIEVER TOOL.
+The first Worker's job is to fetch the latest news using the NEWS RETRIEVER TOOL using Serper search API

 The second Workder's job is to create a content for a tweet with relevant hashtags and post the data using the Requests Post tool.